fgiannetti/galera-java-client/README.md

 It doesn't implement the mysql protocol or manage jdbc connections by itself.
 It relies on mariadb-java-client to open connections and HikariCP to manage the connection pools against the MariaDB/Percona nodes.

-## Status

-`galera-java-client` is in an early stage of development.
-It is not recommended to be used in production yet.

 ## Features

 * **Ignoring donor nodes:** Configure this flag with `new GaleraClient.Builder().ignoreDonor(true)`.
 When this flag is enabled, donor nodes are marked as down, so you will not get connections from donor nodes.
 Default value: true